Fahim36201/OpenROAD-flow-scripts/README.md

 &nbsp;

 #### 1.b.2 Version 2
-Objective: Integrating the modifications of `report_metrics_synthesis.tcl` into `report_metrics.tcl` and integrating this syntheis report generation to Flow.
+Objective: Integrating the modifications of `report_metrics_synthesis.tcl` into `report_metrics.tcl` and integrating this synthesis report generation to the flow.

 Assesment: